aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-provision-fsx.md

 +++
-title = "c.
+title = "d.
 Provision FSx for Lustre persistent volume" date = 2022-09-28T10:46:30-04:00 weight = 40
 tags = ["tutorial", "hpc", "Kubernetes"]
 +++

-In this section, you will create a FSx for Lustre file system and exposed as a resource in Kubernetes to be used by your application pods.
+In this section, you will create a FSx for Lustre file system and expose it as a resource in Kubernetes to be used by your application pods.

 To begin, you will deploy The FSx for Lustre Container Storage Interface (CSI) driver.
 It provides a CSI interface that allows Amazon EKS clusters to manage the lifecycle of FSx for Lustre file systems.
 Then, you will create a Kubernetes `StorageClass` for FSx for Lustre.
-A Kubernetes `StorageClass` is a Kubernetes storage mechanism that lets you provision persistent volumes (PV) in a Kubernetes cluster and then pods can dynamically request the specific type of storage they need.
+A Kubernetes `StorageClass` is a Kubernetes storage mechanism that lets you provision persistent volumes (PV) in a Kubernetes cluster and allows pods to dynamically request the specific type of storage they need.
-To finish, you will create a persistent volume claim (PVC) using the `StorageClass` created previously that will dynamically provision an FSx for Lustre volume.
-A PVC is a request for storage by a user that consumes PV.
-It is similar to a Pod that consumes node resources.
+To finish, you will create a persistent volume claim (PVC) using the `StorageClass` created previously, which will dynamically provision an FSx for Lustre persistent volume (PV).
+A PVC is a claim of storage capacity from a persistant volume and is a resource that can be mounted into pods and used as shared storage.

 #### 1. Deploy FSx CSI Driver